Luke Weingarten, Chairman

 Tyler Ross, Vice-Chair & Mountain Regional Director

 Tyler lives in Leicester with his wife Britney and two sons, Jameson and Brennon.
-A native of Wilmington, Tyler received his bachelor's degree in natural resource conservation and management from Western Carolina University.
+Tyler received his bachelor's degree in natural resource conservation and management from Western Carolina University.
 Tyler is an avid bowhunter and conservationist who spends a lot of his free time scouting public lands, hiking with his family or flinging arrows.
 Tyler works as a director for a local soil and water conservation district where he works with landowners and land managers to put sound conservation practices on the ground.
 A few years ago, at the behest of some of his friends and trends he was noticing locally, Tyler started a website, trueconservationist.com, as a platform for heeding the call of our conservation heritage.
 Tyler is also very involved with other conservation groups in the area, especially those working to address habitat issues on public lands.

 Aaron Townes, Secretary and Piedmont Regional Director